Tim-Liam-Hill/SimpleWebBrowser/note.md

 I think I will get rid of my selector Sequence and make my Base Selector fulfill the same role.
 This will make things a bit easier.

+IT IS TIME!!
+Long weekend which means I can smash out the rest of the things I want to do for chapter 6.
+This means:

+* Finish selector parser
+* Test new selectors
+* Finish CSS parser
+* Test CSS extraction and application
+* Do exercises

+Gonna make prio tuples of length 4 just in case we want to explicitly put file order and inline style values in the prio

 ----

 6.4 -> In progress